Shakespeare and Acting 2007-08

 • Selected Sonnets (handout)

-• The Comedy of Errors (Cambridge University Press)
+• Romeo and Juliet (Cambridge University Press)

 • Othello (Cambridge University Press)